TheLegendary1248/web-todo/checklist.md

 - [ ] Must be hosted on GitHub Pages
   - You can push as many commits as you want.
 Ideally, have a `RELEASE` branch that has the final and all previous useable versions.
 Please [\*\*mark the final version in any way](#footer), if you want to continue working on it for the heck of it
-- [/] Must refer to this GitHub Gist in the README.md
+- [x] Must refer to this GitHub Gist in the README.md